-The presentation currency of the Company is the Canadian dollar.
+The functional and presentation currency of the Company is the Canadian dollar.

-Items included in the consolidated financial statements of each entity in the Company are measured using the currency of the primary economic environment in which the entity operates (the "functional currency"), which has been determined for each entity within the Company using an analysis of the consideration factors identified in IAS 21, The Effects of Changes in Foreign Exchange Rates.
-The functional currency of the Company and it's subsidiary is the Canadian dollar.
+Items included in the financial statements of each entity in the Company are measured using the currency of the primary economic environment in which the entity operates (the "functional currency"), which has been determined for each entity within the Company using an analysis of the consideration factors identified in IAS 21, The Effects of Changes in Foreign Exchange Rates.